 OWDA provided the City with the amount expected to be financed, the interest rate, initial repayment date and other significant items(s) for each of the eleven loans.
 From the information received, the City prepared a detailed amortization schedule for each loan based upon the amount expected to be financed.
-However, the amortization schedule is tentative and will be adjusted if, and when, OWDA revises the amount to be financed.
+However, the amortization schedule is tentative and is adjusted if and when, OWDA revises the amount to be financed.